main articles

 Protecting Our Elders: How Moore Payne Law Fights Nursing Home Abuse and Neglect

 When families make the difficult decision to place a loved one in a nursing home, it comes from a place of trust.
-We expect professional medical care, dignity, and compassion.
-Sadly, nursing home abuse and neglect continue to occur far too often across Kentucky and the nation.
-Behind closed doors, vulnerable residents suffer in silence while large corporations prioritize profits over people.
+We expect professional medical care, compassion, and dignity.
+Sadly, nursing home abuse and neglect remain a widespread problem across Florida, where thousands of elderly residents suffer in silence while large corporations prioritize profits over people.

 At Moore Payne Law, Attorneys Geoff Moore and Spencer Payne have built their reputations on protecting those who cannot protect themselves.
-They believe that every senior deserves to live with safety, respect, and dignity, and they fight tirelessly to expose and stop neglect within nursing homes and assisted living facilities.
+They believe that every senior deserves to live in safety, comfort, and respect — and they fight tirelessly to expose and stop neglect within Florida’s nursing homes and assisted living facilities.

 What Is Nursing Home Abuse and Neglect?

-Nursing home abuse refers to any intentional act or failure to act that causes harm or creates a risk of harm to an elderly resident.
-It can take many forms — and often, it’s not immediately visible.
-Abuse and neglect can occur at any level of care, from skilled nursing facilities to assisted living centers and rehabilitation homes.
+Nursing home abuse refers to any intentional act — or failure to act — that causes harm or risk of harm to an elderly resident.
+It can occur in skilled nursing homes, rehabilitation centers, or assisted living communities anywhere in Florida.

 Common forms of nursing home abuse and neglect include: